Jack BARTLETT

 Jack enlisted on 7 July 1915 at Blackboy Hill, outside of Perth and was attached to newly formed 32nd Battalion, C Company.
 The 32nd had been raised on the outskirts of Adelaide, South Australia as part of the 8th Brigade, with A and B Companies to be from South Australia and C and D Companies from Western Australia.
 At the end of September 1915, Jack sailed from Fremantle to Adelaide with other WA enlistees of the 32nd Battalion to join the other half of the battalion and to continue their military training.
 He embarked from Adelaide, South Australia in November 1915 aboard HMAT Geelong A2, headed for Egypt.

 They arrived in Suez on 14 December 1915 and moved to El Ferdan just before Christmas.
-A month later they marched to Ismalia, then to the large camp at Tel El Kabir for February and most of March.
-The next stop was at Duntrooon Plateau and Ferry Post until the end of May, training and guarding the Suez Canal.
+A month later they marched to Ismailia, then to the large camp at Tel El Kabir for February and most of March.
+The next stop was at Duntroon Plateau and Ferry Post until the end of May, training and guarding the Suez Canal.
 Their last posting in Egypt was a few weeks at Moascar.

 One soldier’s diary complained of being “sick up to the neck of heat and flies”, of the scarcity of water during their long marches through the sand and he described some of the food as “dog biscuits and bully beef”.
 He did go on to mention good times as well, with swims, mail from home, visiting the local sights and the like.
 Source AWM C2081789 Diary of Theodor Milton PFLAUM 1915-16 You can read Theodor’s Soldier Story here